-Remember to upload your presentation and all handouts into the EHDI abstract system by February 10, 2017.
-This ensures that American Sign Language (ASL) interpreters at the EHDI Meeting have ample time to prepare and provide excellent interpretation services for your session.
-Also, it allows EHDI Meeting participants to access the materials (and print if they choose) in advance of the meeting.
+Remember to upload your presentation and all handouts into the EHDI abstract system by March 1, 2022.
+This ensures that American Sign Language (ASL) interpreters and Cued Language Transliterators (CLT) at the EHDI Conference have ample time to prepare and provide excellent services for your session.
+Also, it allows EHDI Conference participants to access the materials (and print if they choose) in advance of the meeting.

-As you create and upload your handouts, prepare the alternative format described above to maximize accessibility to EHDI Meeting participants.
-The EHDI Planning Committee will encourage participants to visit the website for handouts prior to the EHDI Meeting, but you as a presenter are responsible for providing copies onsite if you would like participants to have them handy.
+As you create and upload your handouts, prepare the alternative format described above to maximize accessibility to EHDI Conference participants.
+The EHDI Planning Committee will encourage participants to visit the website for handouts prior to the Conference, but presenters are responsible for providing copies on site if you would like participants to have them handy.

-Large Print Copies: If you provide materials onsite, be prepared to share copies of the large print (18 point font) version.
+Large Print Copies: If you provide materials on site, be prepared to share copies of the large print (18 point font) version.
 We advise that you have a few copies of the large print version available and be prepared to share them in electronic format afterward.
 Reasonable efforts on your part and a willingness to relay additional materials at a later date to attendees at your session are certainly acceptable.

-GUIDELINES FOR ALL EHDI MEETING PARTICIPANTS
+GUIDELINES FOR ALL EHDI CONFERENCE PARTICIPANTS

 Air Quality & Service Animals: Please refrain from wearing any scented products to respect participants who may be sensitive and/or allergic to these types of chemicals.
-Unless you use a service or therapy dog or other credentialed assistance animal, we ask that you not bring companion animals to the meeting rooms, exhibit hall, or areas where EHDI Meeting participants are presenting.
+Unless you use a service or therapy dog or other credentialed assistance animal, we ask that you not bring companion animals to the meeting rooms, exhibit hall, or areas where EHDI Conference participants are presenting.